Glossary of Terms

 Grey water is the relatively clean waste from baths, sinks, washing machines, and other kitchen appliances.

-A swale designed to handle surface water entirely within a property.
+A swale is designed to handle surface water entirely within a property.

 Lot grading is shaping and sloping the land to direct surface drainage away from buildings and towards a Town right-of-way (lane or street).
 The purpose of Lot Grading is to direct surface runoff away from buildings for the benefit of property owners.